yourWaifu/sleepy-discord-docs/docs/events.md

 ## Usage

 This has the advantage of not needing to send a request for data, as such there's no worry for waiting for the response, dealing with rate limits, or possibility slowing down Discord.
 They are based on [Discord API's gateway events](https://discord.com/developers/docs/topics/gateway#commands-and-events-gateway-events).
-All events are declared in the header file client.h.
+All events are declared in the header file client.h in [the BaseDiscordClient class](/docs/reference/Classes/class_sleepy_discord_1_1_base_discord_client#function-onready).

 ```cpp
 class MyClientClass : public SleepyDiscord::DiscordClient {